rajdeepv/parallel_calabash/README.md

     -a, --apk apk_path               apk file path
     -o, --cucumber_opts '[OPTIONS]'  execute with those cucumber options --serialize-stdout           Serialize stdout output show output only after process completion

+## REPROTING

+use ENV['TEST_PROCESS_NUMBER'] environment variable in your ruby scripts to find out the process number. you can use this for reporting purpose.

+eg. modify default profile in cucumber.yml as below to get different report from different process

+default: --format html --out reports/Automation_report_<%= ENV['TEST_PROCESS_NUMBER'] %>.html --format pretty

 ## Contributing